rkimoakbioinformatics/oakvar/mkdocs/docs/tutorial.md

     ov new exampleinput

-This will create an example input file, `exampleinput`, in the current directory.
+This will create an example input file, `oakvar_example.vcf`, in the current directory.

 #### Run an annotation job

 Now, we annotate the example input file with ClinVar and then create a result VCF file with annotated variants. `-a` option controls annotation sources and `-t` option report formats.

-    ov run exampleinput -a clinvar -t vcf
+    ov run oakvar_example.vcf -a clinvar -t vcf

 This will create `exampleinuput.vcf` which will have the input variants annotated with ClinVar.
-Additionally, `exampleinput.sqlite` will be created.
+Additionally, `oakvar_example.vcf.sqlite` will be created.
 This file is a SQLite database file with annotated variants.

 #### Examine the annotated variants

 Let's examine the annotated variants in the previous step. `ov report` is used to show or generate the output of annotated variants.

-    ov report exampleinput.sqlite -t stdout
+    ov report oakvar_example.vcf.sqlite -t stdout

 This will print out the annotated variants to the screen. `-t stdout` tells `ov report` to use `stdoutreporter` module, which is a reporter module and will receive annotated variants, variant by variant, from `ov report` and convert it to the standard output of the terminal.